sunquakes/jsonrpc4go/README.md

     return nil
 })
 ```
-- 3.Rate limit-Add the following code before 's.Start()'
+- 3. Rate limit (Add the following code before 's.Start()')
 ```go
 s.SetRateLimit(20, 10) //The maximum concurrent number is 10, The maximum request speed is 20 times per second
 ```
-- 4.Custom package EOF when the protocol is tcp
+- 4. Custom package EOF when the protocol is tcp
 ```go
 // Add the following code before 's.Start()' s.SetOptions(server.TcpOptions{"aaaaaa", nil}) // Custom package EOF when the protocol is tcp
 // Add the following code before 'c.Call()' or 'c.BatchCall()'
 c.SetOptions(client.TcpOptions{"aaaaaa", nil}) // Custom package EOF when the protocol is tcp
 ```
-- 5.Notify
+- 5. Notify
 ```go
 // notify
 result2 := new(Result2)